MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 ## Setting up a "Camera"

 Cocos2D does not have the concept of a camera - though *CCActionFollow* comes close to it with Cocos2D v4 being expected to make great improvements in this area.
-But for now you will have to implement the camera mechanism by yourself.
-With our help, of course.
-And it's actually rather straightforward.
+But for now you will have to implement the camera mechanism by yourself - with our help, of course - and it's actually rather straightforward.

 You can scroll the view by moving the complete content of the game to the left.
 To the player this looks the same as if the camera is moving to the right - in the end all movement is relative.

 Just as in Flappy Bird the background images will be all static.
 The only things scrolling will be the obstacles and the ground.
 To implement the camera, you just need to move the *Physics Node* to the left - obstacles, ground and hero are children of the physics node and will move in relation to their physics node parent.

 To scroll the physics node in code you need to setup a code connection for the physics node.
-Select the physics node, then enter *physicsNode* in the *doc root var* field:
+Select the physics node, then enter *gamePhysicsNode* in the *doc root var* field:

 ![](https://static.makegameswith.us/gamernews_images/WeN7ErSVDT/Screen Shot 2014-02-10 at 17.03.04.png)

-Now switch to Xcode and create a new property called *physicsNode* for this code connection.
+Now switch to Xcode and create a new property called *gamePhysicsNode* for this code connection.
 Add the following line to *MainScene.swift* just below the line that declares the *hero* property:

-    var physicsNode : CCPhysicsNode!
+    weak var gamePhysicsNode : CCPhysicsNode!

 Next you are going to add a second line to your update method that moves the physics node:

     override func update(delta: CCTime) {
         hero.position = ccp(hero.position.x + scrollSpeed * CGFloat(delta), hero.position.y)
-        physicsNode.position = ccp(physicsNode.position.x - scrollSpeed * CGFloat(delta), physicsNode.position.y)
+        gamePhysicsNode.position = ccp(gamePhysicsNode.position.x - scrollSpeed * CGFloat(delta), gamePhysicsNode.position.y)
     }

 The update method should now contain two lines; one to move the fly and the other to scroll the physics node.